 The fund, built by alumni and university supporters, is managed by 26 students under the supervision of the Center for Entrepreneurship, the University of Nebraska Foundation and Invest Nebraska.
 All Nebraska-owned early-stage startups in any industry are eligible to apply for HVF funding, with priority given to student-led businesses.
 Through this funding, the HVF helps connect underserved communities of entrepreneurs with the resources and capital they need.

 “In Nebraska’s ecosystem as it stands today, the funding cycle has a really big gap in the very early stage of startups.
-All investing in early-stage startups happen basically through friends and family, so if you didn’t have that network, your ability to get a company started is incredibly challenging,” said Joe Petsick, executive in residence and assistant professor of practice in management, who also serves as the fund's faculty advisor.
+All investing in early-stage startups happen basically through friends and family, so if you didn’t have that network, your ability to get a company started is incredibly challenging,” said Joe Petsick, who also serves as the fund's faculty advisor.
 “The Husker Venture Fund offers people a shot they didn't have before, and that could be transformational for the state.”

 The fund provides a unique hands-on learning experience engaging with the venture capital process.
 After multiple weeks of an intensive bootcamp, students undertook the process to find their first investment.
 Students completed due diligence, consulted with their advising team and voted on the investment in Sentinel Fertigation.

 "It presents a win-win situation for our students and community.
 These 20-plus students get invaluable real-world experience that gives them access to participate in venture capital opportunities," said Petsick.
 "As the mission of our university and this program focuses on increasing accessibility, it's only fitting that their first investment paid it forward to another student who needed access to funding to bring his business to life."